 Keeping up with grades: You should check your grades periodically in Brightspace (D2L).
 Let me know if you have concerns about your class average or grades on specific assignments before you consider withdrawing from the course.

 For those intent on doing their absolute best: Tutoring is available free of charge in the Student Success Centers (SSC) on all campuses for currently enrolled students.
-The Macon campus SSC is located in the lower level of the Library building; the Cochran SSC is on the Roberts Library third floor; the Warner Robins SSC is in Oak Hall Room 128; in Dublin the SSC is in the Dublin Building Room 224; and in Eastman the SSC is in Room 1181 of the TLC Center.
+The Macon campus SSC is located in the lower level of the Library building.
+The Warner Robins SSC is located in Oak Hall (Room 128).
+To schedule an appointment in the Macon SSC, call (478) 471-2057.
+For an appointment at the WRC SSC, call (478) 929-6770.

-Students on all campuses can book SSC tutoring sessions by visiting mga.mywconline.com/.
+To check the schedules for subjects tutored and tutor availability, visit the SSC website at http://www.mga.edu/student-success-center/.
+On the Macon campus you can book tutoring sessions by visiting mga.mywconline.com/.
 The SSC website also posts tutoring schedules for other centers across the five campuses, including the Writing Center (in Macon, TEB 226: 478-471-3542).
 All tutoring centers across the five campuses are free of charge.
 Other services at the SSC include online academic workshops and a robust website with resources for academic assistance.
 The centers also have computer workstations, free printing, and Internet access.